liviambrasil/liviambrasil/README.md

 <h1> Hi there! </h1>

 ### About me
-- 🌱 I’m currently learning typescript
+- 🌱 I’m currently learning typescript and typeORM
 - 💬 Ask me about anything, I love chatting
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: One of my favorite hobbies is to turn upside down in yoga